MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-301.md

     > [!NOTE]
     > -	The languages inserted into the languages **enum** are just examples.
 Feel free to add more if you wish; the [API supports over 60 languages](https://docs.microsoft.com/azure/cognitive-services/translator/languages) (including Klingon)!
-    > - There is a [more interactive page covering available languages](https://www.microsoft.com/translator/business/languages/), though be aware the page only appears to work when the site language is set to 'en-us' (and the Microsoft site will likely redirect to your native language).
+    > - There is a [more interactive page covering available languages](https://www.microsoft.com/translator/business/languages/), though be aware the page only appears to work when the site language is set to '' (and the Microsoft site will likely redirect to your native language).
 You can change site language at the bottom of the page or by altering the URL.
     > -	The **authorizationKey** value, in the above code snippet, must be the **Key**  you received when you subscribed to the *Azure Translator Text API*.
 This was covered in [Chapter 1](#chapter-1--the-azure-portal).

 6. Code for the *Awake()* and *Start()* methods now needs to be added.